 The best table chickens tended to lay small eggs or to lay eggs only very rarely.
 In 1886, however, a man named William Cook would change the standard of domestic chickens for good.

 William Cook was a coachman who lived in the town of Orpington in Kent, England.
-He had noticed the disparity in chicken breed qualities and wanted to create a chicken that was great for egg-laying and a good table chicken.
+He had noticed the disparity in chicken breed qualities and wanted to create a chicken that was great for egg-laying and meat production.

-By carefully selecting and breeding the best qualities from a wide variety of excellent egg layers and kitchen tables alike, Cook created what would soon become known as the Orpington breed.
+By carefully selecting and breeding the best qualities from a wide variety of excellent egg layers and meat-producing chickens alike, Cook created what would soon become known as the Orpington breed.

 The first Orpingtons had black feathers that helped to disguise the soot and dirt that were so prevalent in English cities at the time.
 However, Cook also developed a variety of different colors for the breed, including a golden or “buff” color variation.